lucamagnasco/cv/README.md

 Office:  EXCEL UBA 2019 course approved

-__Additional information__
+__More about me__

 Passionate for sports, environment, & Technology\.
 I like to surf, play cards with my friends, and read about AI & Blockchain in my free time\.
-Chosen Teamï¿½s Captain at Alumni Rugby 2017 & 2018, same year in which I was selected for Argentinaï¿½s Second National Team\.
+Chosen Team’s Captain at Alumni Rugby 2017 & 2018, same year in which I was selected for Argentina’s Second National Team\.